LavaPlaysOfficial/TimeWrack/README.md

 1. Try to **find your way back** to your world.
 1. Be the **Hero** of this world
 1. Live in the **shadows**.

+>Most of the story isnt yet thought of, i havent had the time to even start on the details, i started with the art, first; Im not done with that either. :(

+### How i came up with this

+>I dont know, dont ask me.

+### Technologies used

+* Unity 6000.3.17f1 LTS
+* C#
+* Blender 5.1.2
+* Aseprite
+* GIMP 3.2.4
+* InkScape
+* Audacity
+* Davinci Resolve
+* FL Studio
+* Git
+* Material Maker

+### Instructions

+>Bruv, the game isnt done yet...

+### Closing word

+>Thanks for checking my github page out, if you gave any suggestions my discord is god_of_lava_, my dms are open, shoot me a message!